Drug Evaluation Committee 2011-15 Appointment of an Advisor to the Sponsor by the Head of Investigator Site

 There are specific toxicities (e.g., cardiac and skin disorders) of concern for concomitant drugs in Phase I anticancer trials.
 In order to properly evaluate such toxicities, we are planning to request an advisor to advise the sponsor on the design of the study protocol (measurement items and timing) and interpretation in case such toxicities occur during the study.

-If the advisor is the head of the site where the clinical trial is being conducted (e.g., cardiac function/dermal toxicity), would it be a problem under GCP to request him as an advisor?
-The investigator at the site is a different physician from the director.
+If the advisor is the head of the Investigator Site (e.g., cardiac function/dermal toxicity), would it be a problem under GCP to ask him or her to act as an advisor?
+The investigator at the Investigator Site is a different physician from the Director.

 I would like to express my opinion based on my understanding that the advisor in question is a "medical expert.